 It is a fascinating subject, as technological developments and new business strategies continue to pose challenges to the design and implementation of market oversight.

+Margrethe Vestager, the current European Commissioner for Competition fined Google $5 billion over Android antitrust abuse.
 Examine how large firms can be kept from abusing their dominant position with anti-competition practices.
-For example through exclusionary pricing.
-And learn how to use economic methods and models to identify regulations that ensure fair competition while mitigating negative economic effects.
+Apply economic methods and models to identify regulations that ensure fair competition while mitigating negative economic effects.

 Examples of current newspaper headlines and relevant issues that could be discussed in your classroom.